 Various kinds of jewelry are probably the most counterfeited items in the world.
 As you may have guessed, bead items are no exception to the countless imitations counterfeiters are making.
-Bead pieces like gold, silver, pearls and other expensive items may be the prominent piece that are counterfeited but that doesn’t mean that other bead items are not faked or imitated.
-If you’re planning to purchase bead items from sellers then you need to know how to check if beads are real or fake.
+Bead pieces like gold, silver, pearls and other expensive materials may be the prominent piece that are counterfeited but that doesn’t mean that other bead items are not faked or imitated.
+If you’re planning to purchase bead items from sellers, then you need to know how to check if beads are real or fake.

 Don’t Trust Weird and Uncommon Item Names